greenera/Battle-city-kids/README.md

 * 2.Open project and build it.
 * 3.Run

-For better expirience it is recomended to install "Press Start K" font from resources folder
+For better expirience it is recomended to install "Press Start K" font from resources folder.

 ## :video_game: Controls